elidare/data-intensive/README.md

 Data used is Formula-1 drivers and teams performing and tracks used through 2025.
 The races, results, driver stats, and team stats data is imaginary.

-Updates, inserts, and deletions are not made within one transaction so some ansynchronized data could appear.
+Updates, inserts, and deletions are not made within one transaction so some unsynchronized data could appear.

+No error handling is done.
 I omitted this part because it is a study assignment.

 ### Running